 Authors should inform journals if they discover errors in published work.

 Authors have a right to appeal editorial decisions

-Reviewers of International Research Journal of Engineering Science, Technology and Innovation (IRJESTI) must Adhere to the following Guidelines:
+Reviewers of the International Research Journal of Engineering Science, Technology and Innovation (IRJESTI) must Adhere to the following Guidelines:

-That all manuscripts are reviewed in fairness based on the intellectual content of the paper regardless of gender, race, ethnicity, religion, citizenry nor political values of author(s).
+That all manuscripts are reviewed in fairness based on the intellectual content of the paper regardless of gender, race, ethnicity, religion, citizenry nor political values of an author(s).